mohamed-farag88/CET-005/README.md

 ## Access servers from the bastion host

-1- Download you pem file.
+1- Download your pem file.

 2- Set ssh config file as shown below: